 - Phenogrid: At the bottom of the expanded section is a grid which displays the phenotypes and their similarity from mouse to human associated diseases.
 These graphs are powered by one of our collaborators, The Monarch Initiative.
 This grid is fully interactive and view settings can be manipulated by using the “options” menu.

-This section displays a list of phenotypes that we have histopathology data for.
+Some gene pages will have a histopathology section which displays a list of phenotypes that we have histopathology data for.

 - Histology Pages: Clicking on a row will take you to a histopathology data page which will highlight all items with the anatomy the phenotype is expressed in.
 This page lists all of the mice that have undergone histopathology procedures.
 For annotated mice, this page will provide information such as severity score and significance score, both of which are explained at the top of the page.